 The Northern dialect (Hanoi) pronounces:

-Note that ch is pronounced /t͡ɕ/ (approximately English chalk) instead of the standard /c/, and so is tr.
+Note: ch is pronounced /t͡ɕ/ (similar to English chalk, but not exactly the same) instead of the standard /c/, and so is tr.

 Examples: